Belarus–United States relations

 Interstate relations between the United States and Belarus began in 1991 upon the dissolution of the Soviet Union, of which Belarus had been a part.
-However, the relations have turned sour due to accusations by the United States that Belarus has been violating human rights.
+However, the relations have turned negative due to accusations by the United States that Belarus has been violating human rights.
 Belarus, in turn, has accused the United States of interfering in its internal affairs.

-In 2008 Belarus recalled its ambassador from Washington and insisted that the Ambassador of the United States must leave Minsk.
+In 2008, Belarus recalled its ambassador from Washington and insisted that the Ambassador of the United States must leave Minsk.

 According to the 2012 U.S. Global Leadership Report, only 20% of Belarusians approve of U.S. leadership, with 30% disapproving and 50% uncertain, the fourth-lowest rating for any surveyed country in Europe.

 1991 through 2000

 On 25 December 1991, the United States recognized the independence of the Republic of Belarus, and on 28 December, Belarus and the United States established diplomatic relations.
 On 31 January 1992, the U.S. Embassy was officially opened in Minsk.
 In 1993, the embassy of Belarus was opened in Washington.
 Prime Minister of Belarus Vyacheslav Kebich received visiting U.S. Secretary of State Warren Christopher on 26 October 1993, promising new presidential elections.

 On 15 January 1994, U.S. President Bill Clinton visited Minsk on a 6-hour state visit, following a recent visit to Moscow and acting as a preceding a visit to Switzerland.
 It was considered to be a "thank you" visit after Belarus agreed to transfer their Soviet nuclear stockpile to Russia.
 He was received by Chairman Stanislav Shushkevich at Minsk National Airport, after which Clinton laid a wreath on Victory Square and met with youth in the Academy of Sciences, as well as visited Kurapaty (wooded area on the outskirts of Minsk where a vast number of people were executed during the Great Purge by the NKVD).
 Clinton, as well as First Lady Hillary Clinton and their daughter Chelsea, also met children suffering from illnesses during a visit to Pediatric Hospital No. 4.

 The United States has encouraged Belarus to conclude and adhere to agreements with the International Monetary Fund (IMF) on the program of macroeconomic stabilization and related reform measures, as well as to undertake increased privatization and to create a favorable climate for business and investment.
 Although there has been some American direct private investment in Belarus, its development has been relatively slow given the uncertain pace of reform.

 An Overseas Private Investment Corporation agreement was signed in June 1992 but has been suspended since 1995 because Belarus did not fulfill its obligations under the agreement.
 Belarus is eligible for Export-Import Bank short-term financing insurance for U.S. investments, but because of the adverse business climate, no projects have been initiated.